cesjds/unit-8/README.md

 cd unit-8
 ```
 ## Usage
-you can mess around with the functions and files in order to understand how to Number class works.
+you can mess around with the functions and files in order to understand how the Number class works.
 ## Plagarism
 This repository is not meant for you to directly or partly copy my work.
-It is meant to help you undertand any part which you do not and for me to help you with your own program.
+It is meant to help you understand any part which you do not understand and for me to help you with your own program.